IntersectMBO/cardano-updates/blog/2022-11-02-consensus.md

 We [clarified](https://github.com/input-output-hk/ouroboros-network/pull/4098) a
 common source of confusion around VRF tie-breaking and cross-era chain selection.
-This PR involved correcting potentially misleading names of VRF-related functions, and providing context for rhy a particular VRF value is used for tie-breaking.
+This PR involved correcting potentially misleading names of VRF-related functions, and providing context for a particular VRF value is used for tie-breaking.